 AMBASSADORS OF PEACE

 Tom Cordaro, of Naperville, Illinois: Tom is the director of Justice and Outreach Ministry at St. Margaret Mary Parish in Naperville.
-He has served as chair of the Pax Christi USA national council and has worked as a professional writer, organizer and activist in the faith-based peace movement for more than 20 years.
-He is the author of the award-winning book, Be Not Afraid: An Alternative to the War on Terror, and To Wake the Nation, an introduction to nonviolent civil disobedience.
+He has served as chair of the Pax Christi USA National Council and has worked as a professional writer, organizer and activist in the faith-based peace movement for more than 25 years.
+He is the author of the award-winning book, Be Not Afraid: An Alternative to the War on Terror and To Wake the Nation, an introduction to nonviolent civil disobedience.
 Tom is also one of the founding members of Pax Christi USA’s anti-racism team and the anti-racism initiative, Brothers and Sisters All.

-Fr.
-John Dear, SJ of Springer, New Mexico: John is a Jesuit priest, pastor, peace activist, organizer, lecturer, retreat leader, and the author/editor of over 25 books, including: Living Peace, Mohandas Gandhi: Essential Writings, Mary of Nazareth, Prophet of Peace, The Questions of Jesus, You Will Be My Witnesses and Transfiguration.
+John Dear of Springer, New Mexico: John is a peace activist, organizer, lecturer, retreat leader, and the author/editor of over 25 books, including: Living Peace, Mohandas Gandhi: Essential Writings, Mary of Nazareth, Prophet of Peace, The Questions of Jesus, You Will Be My Witnesses and Transfiguration.
 John served as the executive director of the Fellowship of Reconciliation from 1998-2000.
-He is the founder of Pax Christi New Mexico.
+He was the founder of Pax Christi New Mexico.
 Following the September 11th attacks on the World Trade Center, John began volunteering as a Red Cross chaplain and became one of the coordinators for the chaplain program.

 Eileen Egan (deceased): Eileen was the first layperson and first woman to work for Catholic Relief Services, serving as the India executive.
 Egan was one of the co-founders of Pax Christi USA in the early 1970s, as well as a friend of Mother Teresa and Dorothy Day.
 Egan wrote several books about her work with Mother Teresa, including: Such a Vision of the Street, At Prayer with Mother Teresa, Blessed Are You: Mother Teresa and the Beatitudes, and The Spirit & the Work.
 Egan also organized several of Mother Teresa’s visits to the U.S., including a 1960 visit that brought together Mother Teresa and Dorothy Day.